devMotcho/Product-API/README.md

 #### On Registration

-- Password Salt is generated randomly
+- Password Salt is generated randomly;
-- Password Hash is generated with the `GetPasswordHash` method
+- Password Hash is generated with the `GetPasswordHash` method;
-- `GetPasswordHash` takes the user password and the salt generated as `args`
+- `GetPasswordHash` takes the user password and the salt generated as `args`;
 - Inside the method `GetPasswordHash`:
-  - It gets the `AppSetings:PasswordKey` from the `appsettings.json` file that is a random string and adds it to the Salt
+  - It gets the `AppSetings:PasswordKey` from the `appsettings.json` file that is a random string and adds it to the Salt;
-  - Implements then password-based key derivation functionality, `PBKDF2`, by using a pseudo-random number generator based on `HMACSHA256`
+  - Implements then password-based key derivation functionality, `PBKDF2`, by using a pseudo-random number generator based on `HMACSHA256`;
-  - returns the `passwordHash`
+  - returns the `passwordHash`;
-- `PasswordHash` and `PasswordSalt` are stored in the database using a parameter SQL query with Dapper if
+- `PasswordHash` and `PasswordSalt` are stored in the database using a parameter SQL query with Dapper.

 #### On Login